pschlafer/blip/README.md

 blip
 ====

+Is a one page javascript app the runs on a simple node web server.
+That pulls data cross domain from the blip (Tidepool) api.

-# How to run blip
+# How to run blip Web server

+Run web server on root folder.

 ## Dependencies

 You need node and npm.

-    npm install express
-    npm install ejs-locals
-    npm install less-middleware
-    npm install facebook-node-sdk
+    > npm install .

 ## Running it

-    > node app.js
+    > npm start
     Blip server listening on port 8081

+# How to run blip API server

+Run web server on /api folder.

+## Dependencies

+You need node and npm.

+    > npm install .

+## Running it

+    > npm start
+    Blip API server listening on port 8082

-Now open http://localhost:8081 and you should see the login screen.
+Now open http://localhost:8081 and you should see the login screen and should be able to authenticate with facebook.
+To logout from Facebook to try again open the console and type FB.logout();

-Ian says:
-To run the api go to /api folder run npm install and npm start it runs on 8082.
-Then start the blip server on the root doing npm install and npm start.
-It runs on port 8081.